At the Time of the Louisville Flood: Framing and composition

+Breadline

-Literary critic Donald Pizer explores the history of the bread line depicted in At the Time of the Louisville Flood.
-The photo was first published by Life with the title "The flood leaves its victims on the bread line".
-Pizer notes that the image of the bread line in America has a longer history, first arising after the Panic of 1893 towards the end of the Gilded Age, but acquiring an association with the Great Depression many decades later.
-Americans waiting in bread lines at Depression-era soup kitchens became one of the defining images of the 1930s.
+Literary critic Donald Pizer explores the history of the breadline depicted in At the Time of the Louisville Flood.
+The photo was first published by Life in an article with the title "The flood leaves its victims on the bread line".
+Pizer notes that the image of the breadline in America has a longer history, first arising after the Panic of 1893 towards the end of the Gilded Age, but acquiring an association with the Great Depression many decades later.
+Americans waiting in breadlines at Depression-era soup kitchens became one of the defining images of the 1930s.